LGBTQ+ Editors Association

 For a group office hours session (1 hour):

-• Propose an office hours session.
+• Propose an office hours session by emailing Cathy Hannabach (channabach@proton.me).

 • Host a one-hour Zoom call or Slack discussion on a topic of your choosing.